myers32/Loopstudios-landing-page/README.md

 *[Link to the project](https://myers32.github.io/loopstudios-landing-page/)*

 #### This project is made by ✨myself.✨
 #### It is still in progress.
-I am still learning animations in css.
-That's why you cannot find it on this website! 😂😊
+I am still learning and improving my skills😊

 ## *What do this project contain?*